dhanyamd/mem/README.md

 # Radix-Titan Neural Memory Engine

-This document describes the implementation of the Radix-Titan Neural Memory Engine, a next-generation memory system that combines surprisal-based gating, radix path generation, and KV cache stitching for intelligent memory management.
+This document describes the implementation of the Radix-Titan Neural Memory Engine, a next-generation memory system that combines surprisal-based gating, radix path generation, and memory stitching for intelligent memory management.

 ## Architecture Overview